geertjanw/ojet-training/README.md

 **Note:** You could use on-click instead of on-oj-action, though note that on-oj-action has built-in accessibility across devices.

-3. We need to enable the 'my-employee-form' CCA component to push changes back to the Dashboard module.
-Therefore, change the 'component.json' file in the 'my-employee-form' CCA component to have writeback properties, as shown below:
+3. We need to enable the 'my-employee-form' Web Component to push changes back to the Dashboard module.
+Therefore, change the 'component.json' file in the 'my-employee-form' Web Component to have writeback properties, as shown below:

 ```js #button { border: none; }
 "properties": {